 Hill faculty and programs respond to variance among students’ readiness and learner profile by identifying specific strengths, gaps, and weaknesses and differentiating content, strategies, instruction, and support to meet the needs of each individual student.

 Hill classrooms and trainings are grounded in Orton-Gillingham principles for teaching students with reading issues.
 Faculty use a structured, multi-sensory approach to direct instruction that breaks down skills and concepts, builds sequentially, and uses multiple pathways to help students learn.

-Hill programs incorporate explicit progress monitoring into every student learning experience, and students do not move forward if they have not mastered a specific skills or concept.
+Hill programs incorporate explicit progress monitoring into every student learning experience, and students do not move forward if they have not mastered a specific skill or concept.